Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity: Introduction

 In general MARL, all agents affect both the state transition and the rewards of each other, while each agent may possess different, sometimes even totally conflicting objectives.
 Without knowledge of the model, the agents have to resort to data to either estimate the model, improve their own policy, and/or infer other agents' policies.
 One fundamental challenge in MARL is the emergence of \emph{non-stationarity} during the learning process \citep{busoniu2008comprehensive,zhang2019multi}: when multiple agents improve their policies concurrently and directly using samples, the environment becomes non-stationary from each agent's perspective.
 This has posed great challenge to development of effective MARL algorithms based on single-agent ones, especially \emph{model-free} ones, as the condition for guaranteeing convergence in the latter fails to hold in MARL.
-One tempting remedy is the simple while intuitive method --- model-based MARL: one first estimates an empirical model using data, and then finds the optimal, more specifically, equilibrium policies in this empirical model, via planning.
+One tempting remedy for this non-stationarity issue is the simple while intuitive method --- model-based\footnote{Note that we here follow the convention of {\it model-based} approach in the generative model setting \citep{azar2013minimax,yang2019optimality,li2020breaking}, which separates these two stages explicitly.
+In general, model-based RL approaches do not have to separate the two stages, see e.g., Bayesian RL \citep{poupart2006analytic,ghavamzadeh2015bayesian}, and model-based RL in online exploration settings \citep{azar2017minimax,bai2020provable}.} MARL: one first estimates an empirical model using data, and then finds the optimal, more specifically, equilibrium policies in this empirical model, via planning.
 Model-based MARL naturally decouples the \emph{learning} and \emph{planning} phases, and can be incorporated with \emph{any} black-box planning algorithm that is efficient, e.g., value iteration \citep{shapley1953stochastic} and (generalized) policy iteration \citep{patek1997stochastic,perolat2015approx}.
 More importantly, after estimating the model, this approach can potentially handle \emph{more than one} MARL tasks with different reward functions but a common transition model, without re-sampling the data.
 Being able to handle this \emph{reward-agnostic} case greatly expands the power of such a model-based approach.